obrie/retrokit/manual/autoport.md

 * device_id: The unique identifier for the device (e.g. the bluetooth mac address)
 * running_process: A system process that must be running for the input to be considered connected

+Each of these filters supports regular expression matching and ignores case.

 Example configuration:

 ```ini